American Bresse Eggs

 • Freezing raw eggs: Raw eggs will keep for up to one year.
 Measure them into ice trays; each cube equals approximately 1 egg.
 You can also scramble and cook the eggs before freezing, though they will be usable for 2-3 months.

 • Dehydrating eggs: I like to scramble raw eggs and dehydrate them raw in silicone trays, noting how many eggs went into each tray.
 When fully dehydrated, vacuum pack and store in a cool dry area.
 They will last more than a year.
 Reconstituted raw eggs taste identical to fresh raw, in my judgment.
-1/4 cup reconstitutes 1 egg.
+1/4 cup water reconstitutes 1 egg.

 • Other ways to preserve eggs(Link coming.)